Finding the Best Places to Retire Since 2006!

 Socastee, South Carolina

-The community has boomed within the last decade or two, nearly doubling in size.
-It has several busy main roads, including Dick Pond Road and Socastee Boulevard, with gas stations, banks, convenience stores, fast food restaurants and strip malls.
+The community has several busy main roads, including Dick Pond Road and Socastee Boulevard, with gas stations, banks, convenience stores, fast food restaurants and strip malls.
 Neighborhoods are neatly laid out, although some are in better shape than others.
 Most areas have brick ranch ramblers, Cape Cods, four squares and more.
 No real downtown exists, but three buildings from Socastee's early days are in its historic district, which is listed on the National Register of Historic Places.
 The Socastee Heritage Foundation sponsors ice cream socials and an annual festival near the old Socastee Swing Bridge.
 The beaches and abundant amenities of Myrtle Beach are about a seven mile drive to the east.

 Population: 26,000 (city proper)

 Age 45 or Better: 32%

 Cost of Living: 25% below the national average

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 50 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Conway Medical Center is about six miles away and accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but Conway Medical Center is about six miles away and is accredited.